rajpurkar/mlx/source/_posts/chexpert-validate.md

 ---
-title: Validating the CheXpert model on your own data in an hour
+title: Validating the CheXpert model on your own data in 30 minutes without any coding
 tags:
   - AI
   - medicine
+  - imaging
+  - x-ray
   - external validation
 subtitle: A Walkthrough For External Validation of Chest X-Ray Interpretation
-author: 'Pranav Rajpurkar, Jeremy Irvin, Matt Lungren'
+author: 'Pranav Rajpurkar, Jeremy Irvin, Matt Lungren, Curt Langlotz'
-date: 2019-07-13 22:52:44
+date: 2019-07-15 22:52:44
 ---

-In this post, we provide a walkthrough of how you can run a chest x-ray interpretation model on your own data without writing any code, in just an hour!
+In this post, we provide a walkthrough of how you can run a chest x-ray interpretation model on your own data without writing any code, in just 30 minutes!

 ### CXR Interpretation: Our Journey and Next Frontier
 In the [Stanford Machine Learning Group](https://stanfordmlgroup.github.io) and the [AIMI center](http://aimi.stanford.edu), chest x-ray interpretation, a *bread and butter* problem for radiologists with vital public health implications, has been one of our primary focus areas.